Jennifer Hrstic

 CERTIFIED CANADIAN COUNSELLOR

 I provide a warm, safe haven for navigating the heavy, complex feelings of grief and trauma.
-I honor your unique journey and help you process the losses that feel overwhelming or stuck in your body, including historical and systemic grief.
+I honor your unique journey and use EMDR and Somatic Therapy to help you process the losses that feel overwhelming or stuck in your body, including historical and systemic grief.

 I help you understand how grief impacts your whole system—mind, body, and spirit.
-If you are navigating grief brain alongside ADHD or anxiety, I offer a holistic approach to help you regulate your nervous system and find clarity.
+If you are navigating grief brain alongside ADHD or anxiety, I offer a holistic approach using EMDR and IFS Therapy to help you regulate your nervous system and find clarity.

 REGISTERED SOCIAL